boithanh/thuattoan/public/public.md

-//this file contain some word for buiding success
+//this file contain some word for building success